practicalli/clojure/thinking-functionally/list-comprehension.md

 <!--endsec-->

 > **Note** Create a 2 character prefix for tickets, using capital letters from the English alphabet.
-However, exclude I and O as they can be mistakend for numbers
+However, exclude I and O as they can be mistaken for numbers

 <!--sec data-title="Reveal answer" data-id="answer002" data-collapse=true ces-->